Twixes/matloka.com/_drafts/floating-point-101.md

 Define "closest" though.
 Oh, actually the standard includes that too.
 It describes five rounding modes:

-- `roundTowardPositive` – takes the floor (i.e. towards positive infinity), example: -12.3 → -2
+- `roundTowardPositive` – takes the floor (i.e. towards positive infinity),
-- `roundTowardNegative` – takes the ceiling (i.e. towards negative infinity), example: -12.3 → -3
+- `roundTowardNegative` – takes the ceiling (i.e. towards negative infinity),
-- `roundTowardZero` – truncates (i.e. towards zero), example: -2.1 → -2
+- `roundTowardZero` – truncates (i.e. towards zero),
-- `roundTiesToAway` – chooses the nearest value, breaks ties by rounding away from zero, example: -2.1 → -3
+- `roundTiesToAway` – chooses the nearest value, breaks ties by rounding away from zero,
-- `roundTiesToEven` – chooses the nearest value, breaks ties by rounding to the value ending in an even digit (0)
+- `roundTiesToEven` – chooses the nearest value, breaks ties by rounding to the value ending in an even digit.

-The table uses decimal values being rounded to integers to demonstrate how each mode works.
+The table below uses decimal values being rounded to integers to demonstrate how each mode works:

 <table style="text-align: right">
   <tr>